Get ready to reach your goals

 Your information must be current.
 If it is old or outdated, which may vary depending on your diagnosis, you may need to return to your doctor for an update on your condition, which may require retesting.

 Once you are approved for academic accommodations, you will receive an Academic Accommodation Letter that includes recommendations for accommodations.
 You are strongly encouraged to meet with your professors at the beginning of each semester, at which time you may share this letter with them.
 Your professors will not be apprised of your diagnosis, which is strictly confidential.

 In order to receive the accommodations, you are required meet with each your professors to discuss your needs and how they will be satisfied within the context of each course.
 An out-of-class appointment for this discussion will probably be necessary.

 You are responsible for your own needs!
-Make sure you contact the Disability Coordinator immediately to obtain the help you need.
-Be sure to follow up with him to address problems and/or additional needs that may arise during the semester and/or academic year.
+Make sure you contact the disability coordinator immediately to obtain the help you need and to follow up to address problems and/or additional needs that may arise during your time at Penn State.

 You will be responsible for keeping appointments with professors and tutors, if needed.
 You will also be responsible for the safe return of assistive devices you may borrow from the Lartz Memorial Library.

 In most, but not all, cases, your initial documentation will suffice for the entire time you take classes at Penn State Shenango.
 At the beginning of each semester, you will need to meet with the disability coordinator to review your accommodation letter for the new semester and to receive a copy to share with your professors.

 If you become temporarily impaired due to an illness or accident, please contact the Disability Coordinator, who will work to assist students who have short-term special needs during the recuperation process.
 For more information, please visit Services for Students with Temporary Impairments.

 Types of accommodations

 Academic accommodations are individualized to provide an accessible learning environment suited to the unique needs of the student with a disability.